University of Birmingham: Selly Oak Village

 Selly Oak Village consists of three residences in the Selly Oak and Bournbrook areas: Jarratt Hall, which is owned by the university, Douper Hall, and The Metalworks.
 As of 2008, the village had 637 bed spaces for students.

 Jarratt Hall is a large complex designed around a central courtyard and three landscaped areas.
 It housed 587 undergraduate students as of 2012.
-Jarratt Hall did not accommodate postgraduate students until September 2013, due to ongoing refurbishment of kitchens and the heating system.
+Jarratt Hall did not accommodate postgraduate students until September 2013, owing to ongoing refurbishment of kitchens and the heating system.

 The Manor House, Northfield

 The University of Birmingham also own the Northfield Manor House, having acquired the property from the Cadbury family in 1953.
 The property was used as The Manor House student accommodation until 2007, when the halls were found to be in need of restoration and refurbishment.
 In 2014, however, arsonists set a fire that gutted much of the property.
 The University of Birmingham has rebuilt and restored the property since then, and has converted much of the site into flats.